ErnaneJ/tradingworks-plus/README.md

 Any criticism (as long as it's constructive) is always welcome.
 In addition, you can make a donation to support the project if you deem it appropriate.

-__one of the future goals for this extension is to publish it on the official Google Extensions store.
-However, to do so, you need to pay a licensing fee of $5.__
+_One of the future goals for this extension is to publish it on the official Google Extensions store.
+However, to do so, you need to pay a licensing fee of $5._

 <br/><p align="center">
   <a href="https://github.com/sponsors/ErnaneJ">